How can I keep up to date on what’s happening around campus?

 Students with health insurance can also use the health services at Smiley’s Clinic.
 Their insurance provider will be billed for medical services and the student will be responsible for any co–pays or deductibles associated with their insurance.
 Students should check with their insurance providers to make sure services at Smiley’s will be covered.

-For more information, visit the Counseling & Health Promotion Student Health Clinic website at http://www.augsburg.edu/cchp/student-health-clinic/.
-Contact the Counseling & Health Promotion office at 612–330–1707 if you have specific questions or concerns regarding Smiley’s or the services covered.
+For more information, visit the Center for Wellness and Counseling Student Health Clinic website at http://www.augsburg.edu/cwc/student-health-care/student-health-clinic/.
+Contact the Center for Wellness and Counseling office at 612–330–1707 if you have specific questions or concerns regarding Smiley’s or the services covered.

 Who do I talk to about Study Abroad?